 Michael Brandon – Vice President (Skills-Based Competitions) firstname.lastname@example.org

 There are extremely popular competitions in both junior and senior years.
 Teams of two or three will be given a problem question in which they will be required to argue one for of the parties in front of a judge.

 There are three internal mooting competitions at UOW, the Junior Moot (1st and 2nd year students), the Senior Moot (3rd year+) and the Women’s Moot.

-This competition is the first of its kind in Australia, and will debut in 2019.
+This competition is the first of its kind in Australia, and will return in 2021.
 This competition will focus on the skills required of legal graduates to prepare documents for, and present in court, in bail or sentencing matters.
 This competition will have a strong practical focus and help you get your head around crucial legislative provisions and principles.

 In Client Interviewing, a team of two lawyers interviews a potential client in order to understand their legal situation, and suggest some possible areas of future action by both the client and lawyer.
 The trick of client interviewing lies in the interviewer’s ability to obtain all relevant information from the client, identify possible ethical issues and communicate effectively with their partner.

 In the Negotiation Competition, two teams consisting of two ‘lawyers’ each appear on behalf of hypothetical clients to consult with each other in an attempt to achieve a compromise and resolve issues between the two parties.
 Teams must both make concessions and hold their ground, depending on which areas of the proceedings are flexible and which are important to their client.
 Points will be awarded for each person’s ability to cooperate, communicate and attain as advantageous a position as possible for the person, group or corporation they are representing.

 Can you handle the truth?
 If so, we would put it to you that the WitEx competition is for you!